MrAsacker/Gemini-ChatBOT/README.md

 # Gemini Chatbot

-A modern, interactive chatbot web application powered by Google Gemini API.
-This project features a sleek UI, persistent chat history, file uploads, and voice input, all running securely with a serverless backend to protect your API key.
+Welcome to **Gemini Chatbot** – a modern, interactive AI chat experience designed for productivity, learning, and fun!
+Enjoy seamless conversations, persistent history, file and image sharing, voice input, and a beautiful, responsive interface.

 ---

-## ✨ Features
+## 🌟 Features

+- **Conversational AI**
-- **Conversational AI**: Chat with Gemini, powered by Google’s Gemini API.
+  - Chat with Gemini, an advanced AI assistant, for answers, explanations, brainstorming, and more.
-- **Secure API Key**: Gemini API key is hidden using a Vercel serverless function (api/gemini.js).
-The frontend fetches /api/gemini, and the backend uses the API key from environment variables.
-The key is never exposed to the browser.
+- **Persistent Chat History**
-- **Persistent Chat History**: Chats are saved in your browser and can be renamed, pinned, or deleted.
+  - Your conversations are saved in your browser.
+Access, rename, pin, or delete recent chats anytime.
+- **File & Image Uploads**
-- **File Uploads**: Send images and files to the chatbot.
+  - Easily send images and files to the chatbot.
+Preview and remove files before sending for full control.
+- **Voice Input**
-- **Voice Input**: Use your microphone to send messages.
+  - Use your microphone to send messages hands-free.
+- **Modern, Responsive UI**
-- **Responsive UI**: Works on desktop and mobile.
+  - Enjoy a clean, intuitive design that works on desktop and mobile.
+- **Quick New Chat**
+  - Start a fresh conversation with a single click.
+- **Recent Chats Management**
+  - Pin important chats, rename them for easy reference, or delete when no longer needed.
+- **Personalized Greeting**
+  - Set your name for a friendly, personalized welcome every time you visit.
+- **Clear All Chats**
+  - Instantly clear your entire chat history with one click.

 ---